Axe-08/DSPipeXP/STREAMLIT_DEPLOYMENT.md

      ```
    - Save your secrets

+6. **Install ffmpeg** (important for YouTube processing):
+   - In your Streamlit Cloud app settings, go to the "Advanced" section
+   - Add the following packages to install in the "Packages" field:
+     ```
+     ffmpeg
+     ```
+   - This ensures that ffmpeg is installed on the server, which is required for YouTube audio processing

-6. **Reboot your app**:
+7. **Reboot your app**:
-   - After adding secrets, reboot your app from the Streamlit Cloud dashboard
+   - After adding secrets and packages, reboot your app from the Streamlit Cloud dashboard

 Your app should now be up and running on Streamlit Cloud!
 The URL will be something like `https://username-app-name.streamlit.app`